psychemedia/storytelling-notes/mr-fox.md

 ## The Tale of Bloody Baker

-In the August 25th, 1850, issue of *Notes and Queries*, ("When found, make a note of"), apreviously recorded legend of a certain Sir.
+In the August 25th, 1850, issue of *Notes and Queries*, ("When found, make a note of"), a previously recorded legend of a certain Sir.
 Bloody Baker, was likened to the tale of *Mr Fox*.

 ```{admonition} Resembling the story of Sir Richard "Bloody" Baker, August 1850
 :class: dropdown